computational-seismology/pytomo3d/README.md

 For installation, please refer to [**INSTALL.md**](https://github.com/wjlei1990/pytomo3d/blob/master/INSTALL.md)

 **Note**
-1. Please intall obspy version before 1.0.0.
-Since 1.0.0 has many keys updates that change some module paths.
+1. Current version of pytomo3d now fully transfer to **obspy1.**.

+Please make sure you update your obspy to at least 1.0.0 before running the test.